 Line Following robot is one of the most popular project for hobbyist nowadays.
-However, instead of using Arduino, I’m using Raspberry Pi for this project since it is also one of the most demanding microcontroller at this moment.
+However, instead of using Arduino, I’m using Raspberry Pi for this project since it is also one of the most highly demanded microcontrollers at this moment.

 Step by Step (Hardware)

-2. In this tutorial, we will add Auto-Calibrating Line Sensor or known as LSS05 on the robot.
-This line sensor, is typically used for embedded system or robots in line following task.
+2. In this tutorial, we will add the LSS05 Auto-Calibrating Line Sensor on the robot.
+This line sensor is typically used in embedded systems and robots in line following tasks.

 3. It consist of 5 IR transmitter and IR receiver pairs.
 LSS05 can be used for either dark or bright line following.
-Any color with distinct brightness difference is suitable for LSS05.
+Any color with distinction or brightness difference is suitable for LSS05.

 4. LSS05 will come with 2020 PCB Connector.
 So it will be difficult to connect with Raspberry Pi.
 To connect LSS05 to GPIO pin on Raspberry, you need to cut the end of connector and replace it with another connector.

 6. Place LSS05 on the your robot.
 Make sure the center sensor is perpendicular to the castor.

 7. The connection from LSS05 to Raspberry Pi is like below,

 |5V||5V (pin 4)|